 Bedbugs do damage, not only to the body from attacks, but also in the form of mental fatigue.
-Living with an infestation for too long may cause a paranoia to develop that leads the victim into believing they are being bitten when in fact, they are not.
+Living with an infestation for too long may cause a paranoia that leads the victim into believing they are being bitten when in fact, they are not.

-The Cost Of Bed Bug Extermination
+The Cost of Extermination

-There are other methods of professional bed bug treatment which we cover in detail, but the most important point when hiring a pro is to make sure they are really a professional that has specialized training on killing bed bugs!
+There are other methods of professional bed bug treatment which we cover in detail, but the most important point when hiring a professional is to make sure they are certified with specialized training on killing bed bugs!